 An unincorporated domestic entity, such as a partnership or limited liability company, that has a single beneficial owner generally is not treated as an entity separate from its owner for federal income tax purposes.
 Similar to a qualified REIT subsidiary, all assets, liabilities, and items of income, deduction, and credit of such a disregarded entity are treated as assets, liabilities, and items of income, deduction, and credit of the owner.
-Initially, the Partnership will be treated as a disregarded entity for federal income tax purposes (but not necessarily for other tax purposes such as employment and excise taxation) because we initially own 100% of the interests in the Partnership, either directly or indirectly through other disregarded entities.
-We may in the future admit other partners to the Partnership in property contribution transactions, at which time the Partnership will become a partnership for federal income tax purposes, with the consequences described below.

 An unincorporated domestic entity, such as a partnership or a limited liability company, with two or more beneficial owners is generally treated as a partnership for federal income tax purposes and the owners are treated as partners for such purposes.
 For purposes of this discussion as it relates to federal income tax status, references to "partnership" also include a limited liability company treated as a partnership for U.S. federal income tax purposes, and references to "partner" include a member in such a limited liability company.
-A REIT is treated as owning its proportionate share of the assets of any partnership in which it is a partner and as earning its allocable share of the gross income of the partnership for purposes, our proportionate share of the assets and items of income of the Partnership becomes a regarded entity and a partnership for federal income tax purposes, our proportionate share of the assets and items of income of the Partnership and any other partnership in which we have acquired or will acquire an interest, directly or indirectly (a "Subsidiary Partnership"), are treated as our assets and gross income for purposes of applying the various REIT qualification requirements.
-Generally, except where the context indicates otherwise, references to the Partnership in this discussion will include Subsidiary Partnerships, although until the Partnership becomes regarded entities will be treated as partnerships.
-Our proportionate share of an entity treated as a partnership is generally determined, for REIT purposes, based on our percentage interest in partnership equity capital, subject to special rules relating to the 10% asset test described below.
+A REIT is treated as owning its proportionate share of the assets of any partnership in which it is a partner and as earning its allocable share of the gross income of the partnership for purposes of the applicable REIT qualification tests.
+Thus, our proportionate share of the assets and items of income of any partnership in which we have acquired or will acquire an interest, directly or indirectly, are treated as our assets and gross income for purposes of applying the various REIT qualification requirements.
+Our proportionate share is generally determined, for these purposes, based on our percentage interest in partnership equity capital, subject to special rules relating to the 10% asset test described below.
+Under partnership audit changes generally effective for audits in 2018 and later, a partnership (and not the partners) must pay any "imputed underpayments," consisting of delinquent taxes, interest, and penalties deemed to arise out of an audit of the partnership, unless certain alternative methods are available and the partnership elects to utilize them.
+The IRS has issued regulations providing details on many of these provisions, but it is still not entirely clear how all of these new rules will be implemented.
+Accordingly, it is possible that in the future, we and/or any partnership in which we are a partner could be subject to, or otherwise bear the economic burden of, federal income tax, interest, and penalties resulting from a federal income tax audit.

-We have control of the Partnership and, through the Partnership, intend to control any Subsidiary Partnerships, and we intend to operate them in a manner consistent with the requirements for our qualification as a REIT.
-However, the Partnership may from time to time be a limited partner or non-managing member in some of the Subsidiary Partnerships.
-If a Subsidiary Partnership in which the Partnership owns an interest but does not have control takes or expects to take actions that could jeopardize our status as a REIT or require us to pay tax, we may be forced to have the Partnership dispose of its interest in such entity.
-In addition, it is possible that a Subsidiary Partnership could take an action which could cause us to fail a gross income or asset test and that we would not become aware of such action in time for the Partnership to dispose of its interest in the Subsidiary Partnership or take other corrective action on a timely basis.
-In that case, we could fail to qualify as a REIT unless we were able to qualify for a statutory REIT "savings" provision, which could require us to pay a significant penalty tax to maintain our REIT qualification.
+We generally intend to control any partnerships in which we hold an interest and we intend to operate them in a manner consistent with the requirements for our qualification as a REIT.
+We may from time to time be a limited partner or non-managing member in some of our partnerships.
+If a partnership in which we own an interest but do not have control takes or expects to take actions that could jeopardize our status as a REIT or require us to pay tax, we may be forced to dispose of our interest in such entity.
+In addition, it is possible that a partnership could take an action which could cause us to fail a gross income or asset test and that we would not become aware of such action in time to dispose of our interest in the partnership or take other corrective action on a timely basis.
+In that case, we could fail to qualify as a REIT unless we were able to qualify for a statutory REIT savings provision, which could require us to pay a significant penalty tax to maintain our REIT qualification.